 The Ultra Dry Waterproof Dry Bag is a sturdy dry bag designed for outdoor and boating use.
 It’s made from 500 denier PVC and includes a free waterproof phone case.

-It’s built with a removable shoulder strap and a roll top closure.
-The larger sized bags also have a sturdy carry handle to reduce stress placed on the top buckle.
+It’s built with a removable shoulder strap and a roll-top closure.
+The larger sized bags also have a sturdy carry handle to reduce the stress placed on the top buckle.

 You can get Ultra Dry bags in 10l, 20l, and 30l sizes as well as a variety of colors and patterns.

 The Ultra Dry Waterproof Dry bag is inexpensive, reasonably durable, and does what it’s supposed to.
 It isn’t quite as long lasting or dependable as top of the line models but most people will find it perfect for casual use.